Trusted WordPress tutorials, when you need them most.

 Free vs. Paid Gmail SMTP Service for WordPress

 You can use your free Gmail account to send out WordPress emails.
-However, for better deliverability, we recommend using paid Google Workspace.
+However, for better deliverability, we recommend using the paid Google Workspace.

-With Google Workspace, you get your own professional branded email address, such as (name@yoursite.com).
+With Google Workspace, you get your own professional branded email address, such as name@yoursite.com.

 If you’d prefer written instructions, just keep reading.
+Here’s a quick overview of all the methods we’ll cover in this guide:

 How to Send WordPress Emails Using Gmail SMTP Server